LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 If a conversation is closed automatically because it's been idle for a time, a survey **isn't** triggered.

-#### Survey skip

-The consumer can skip a survey in two ways:

-* Click the "Skip" button.
-* Enter the word "skip."

 #### Survey timeout

 By default, a survey times out (expires) after one hour, but you can change this time period if desired.
 You can also configure a "Session Expired" message to send to the consumer if they try to enter text after the session has expired.
 Both of these settings are found in Bot Settings, discussed farther below.